-The present document consults the banking sector with respect to the first round of amendments to the DGS policy rules.
-We made the changes and additions in response to questions raised by banks and our own insights as they evolved during the transition to the SCV.
+This document presents the first round of amendments to the DGS policy rules.
+The changes and additions result from questions raised by banks and DNB's insights as they evolved during the transition to SCV based data delivery.
 There is also a need to clarify a number of specific situations involving the DGS.
-Banks are requested to submit their comments at consultatie-dgs@dnb.nl no later than 16 November 2018.
+The consultation responses, that have been submitted by the sector in the final months of 2018, are processed in this final adoption document.